cjimti/mk/_posts/2018-07-15-kibana-kubernetes.md

 The volume **kibana-config-volume** is configured as part of the **spec:** for the Pod template in the Deployment. **kibana-config-volume** attaches to the [Kibana ConfigMap](#kibana-configmap) created above.
 Later, in the containers section, the **volumeMounts:** this **kibana-config-volume** to the directory **/usr/share/kibana/config** inside the Kibana container.
 By default Kibana looks in ****/usr/share/kibana/config**** to find the [kibana.yml] configuration file.

 Elastic maintains an official set of Docker containers for Kibana at [www.docker.elastic.co].
-If you followed along with the previous article [Production Grade Elasticsearch on Kubernetes] you may remember setting **CLUSTER_NAME** to **elasticsearch** in the StatefulSet and Deployments.
+If you followed along with the previous article [Production Grade Elasticsearch on Kubernetes], you might remember setting **CLUSTER_NAME** to **elasticsearch** in the StatefulSet and Deployments.

-The **containerPort: 5601** is exposed as Kibana listens on 5601 by default, unless changed in the [Kibana ConfigMap](#kibana-configmap) above.
+The **containerPort: 5601** is exposed as Kibana listens on 5601 by default unless changed in the [Kibana ConfigMap](#kibana-configmap) above.

 `40-deployment.yml`:
 ```yaml